coq/coq/doc/sphinx/practical-tools/coqide.rst

 Avoid assigning the same binding to multiple items.

 If the same menu item name appears on multiple lines in the file, the value from the last line is used.
-This is convenient for copying a group of changes from elsewhere--just insert the changes at the end of the file.
+This is convenient for copying a group of changes from elsewhere–just insert the changes at the end of the file.
 The next time CoqIDE terminates, it will resort the items.